-Sue Mackersey Board Director
+Dr Sue MackerseyBoard Director

-Qualifications: MB ChB, FRANZCP
+Qualifications: MBChB.
+FRANZCP

-Experience and expertise: Sue has over 25 years' experience in governance, clinical leadership and management in New Zealand and Australia.
-She has worked in public and private practice and metropolitan and rural settings.
-Her current work is with rural mental health services in Tairawhiti where she is Director of Area Mental Health Services and Addiction Services and Head of Department.
+Experience and expertise: Sue has over 25 years' experience in governance, clinical leadership and management in Australia and New Zealand.
+She has worked in public roles and private practice in metropolitan and rural locations.
+Her current leadership role is with rural mental health services in Tairawhiti where she is Clinical Director and Director of Area Mental Health Services.
 Sue also works in private practice.

-Sue joined the Board in May 2018 for a two-year term, was re-elected for a further two-year term in June 2020, and during this time served as Chair of the Membership Engagement Committee.
+Sue joined the RANZCP Board in May 2018 for a two-year term, was re-elected for a further two-year term in June 2020.